lujiefsi/lujiefsi.github.io/_pages/scholars_corner.md

 ---

 ## Welcome to Scholar's Corner
-This page is dedicated to sharing academic resources, insights, and personal reflections that may help researchers and students in their academic journey.
-The following links are resources collected from various professors' personal websites, hoping they can be helpful for your academic journey.
+TThe following links are resources collected from various professors' personal websites and other online resources, hoping they can be helpful for your academic journey.

 ### Research Methodology